-Install and solder all five 1/4 watt resistors, their color codes are listed in the parts inventory on page 5.
-We recommend verifying resistor values with an ohmmeter.

-Install and solder two .1uF and three .01 uF capacitors.
+- Using figure 5 on page 6, install and solder all four resistors.
+Color codes are listed in the parts inventory on page 5.
+Verifying resistor values with an ohmmeter before installing them is recommended - Install and solder two .1uF and three .01 uF capacitors.
+Use figure 3 as a guide. - Install diode D1 observing black polarity stripe.
+Use figure 3 as a guide.

-Figure 5 - Resistors and capacitors installed
+Figure 5 - Resistors, diode, and capacitors installed